letsencrypt/cp-cps/CP-CPS.md

 ### 9.9.1 Indemnification by ISRG

-The CA does not provide any indemnification except as described in Section 9.9.1 of the Certificate Policy.
+ISRG does not provide any indemnification.

 ### 9.9.2 Indemnification by Subscribers